instructure/canvas-lms/doc/api/link_selection_placement.md

 -   url: &lt;url&gt; (optional)

-    This is the URL that will be POSTed to when users click selects the tool from the module item creation view.
+    This is the URL that will be POSTed to when users click to select the tool from the module item creation view.
 It can be the same as the tool's URL, something different.
 Domain and URL matching are not enforced for link_selection launches; however, if LTI links are returned, Domain and